Skogix/Skogix-dev-backup/README.md

 # AI Manager for Arch Linux Workstation

+## Project Vision

+The overall flow of the AI Manager project is to establish a centralized system that efficiently orchestrates specialized AI agents to manage various tasks on an Arch Linux workstation.
+The goal is to create a scalable, secure, and user-friendly platform that seamlessly integrates multiple functional areas like task management, bookmarks, and dotfiles.
+By focusing on modular architecture, standardized communication protocols, and robust security measures, the project aims to provide a cohesive and reliable user experience.
+The iterative approach, with continuous testing and user feedback, ensures that the system evolves to meet user needs while maintaining high performance and security standards.

 ## Overview

 The AI Manager is designed to orchestrate multiple AI agents to manage various aspects of an Arch Linux workstation.
 It acts as a router between the user and specialized AI agents, handling tasks such as todo-lists, bookmarks, dotfiles, and documentation.